Email FacebookTwitterMenu burgerClose thin

 Estate Expenses Paid by Beneficiary

-What estate expenses you’ll pay as a beneficiary can depend on what you inherit and whether any special provisions are included in the deceased person’s will or a trust they’ve established.
+The estate expenses you must cover as a beneficiary depend on what you inherit and whether the deceased included any special provisions in their will or trust.
 Generally, you can expect to pay the following costs as a beneficiary:

 • Final expenses not covered by the estate or by a life insurance policy